 And here’s the new Transformed Response:

 This section is where you can view and configure function inputs.
-Think of inputs as fields in a form component, a primary key input that is used to retrieve a record, or filter or sorting inputs for a table component.
-There are two types if inputs supported for MongoDB Functions:
+Think of inputs as fields in a form component, a primary key input that is used to retrieve a record, or filter/sorting inputs for a table component.
+If you include a dynamic parameter or reserved filter parameter in your function, be sure to add them to the Inputs tab as well.

 This section is where you configure the outputs of your Function.
 You can manually add outputs or click the Update button to infer outputs from the last execution of your function.
 Think of Outputs as table columns or fields displayed in a detail component.